tektronix/tsp-toolkit/README.md

 > ℹ️ **Note:**
 > If your instrument is operating using secure connections, TSP Toolkit will prompt for a password to be
 > entered before connecting.
 The security settings for your instrument must be configured before using TSP Toolkit.
-> For more information on configuring your instrument's security settings, please see your instrument's reference manual.
+> For more information on configuring your instrument's security settings, visit [tek.com](https://www.tek.com/) for supporting documentation.
 - **Step 6.** [Configure your project](#configure-your-project) for your [TSP-Link™][tsp-link] instrument configuration.
 - **Step 7.** Edit and run your TSP scripts by right-clicking them in the file explorer, file tabs, or editor window and selecting "Send Script to Terminal"